torero619/biostats549/README.md

 After completing the assigned readings for this module, use Excel and the Exercise 4.1 data file, and complete the following activities:

 Create the following charts (bar or line charts) Why is it not a good idea to use Pie Charts?
 What should we use instead?
--Gender and LOS
+- Gender and LOS
--Gender and charges
+- Gender and charges
--LOS and Charges
+- LOS and Charges